Stair Chair Lift

 There is a common misconception that a stair lift needs to be fitted directly to a wall.
 This is not always the case and in fact in many instances, it can be fitted to the stair treads using metal cleats that are secured through the floor covering using screws.

-Home stair lifts can be easily adapted to run along straight staircases as well as curved or angled staircases.
-They are able to carry heavy loads easily and if there are special needs for very heavy people, the type of stairlift that is anchored to the stair treads and not the wall is a better choice.
+Home stairlifts can be easily adapted to run along straight staircases as well as curved or angled staircases.
+They are able to carry heavy loads easily and if there are special needs for very heavy people, the type of stairlift that is anchored to the treads and not the wall is a better choice.

 Stair Lift Design